Therapy

 Deeper Emotional Processing

-Neurofeedback can calm the nervous system, making it easier for clients to access and process repressed emotions or trauma during therapy.
-Therapy congruently provides a safe space to explore thoughts, emotions, and past experiences.
+Therapy provides a safe space to explore thoughts, emotions, and past experiences.
 Neurofeedback can calm the nervous system, making it easier for clients to access and process repressed emotions or trauma during therapy.
 This synergy can accelerates a clients overall mental heath and wellness.

 Faster Symptom Relief